toutjavascript/infollama-proxy/README.md

 # InfoLlama Proxy

-InfoLlama is a Python script that manage a proxy to Ollama InfoLlama also retrieves and displays usefull details about Ollama server (models, running models, size, ram usage, ...) and some hardware informations.
+InfoLlama is a Python script that manage a proxy to Ollama.

+InfoLlama also retrieves and displays usefull details about Ollama server (models, running models, size, ram usage, ...) and some hardware informations.

 ## WARNING

 Very first pre alpha release shared to debug and test on various devices.

 Please report any issues or bugs you encounter during testing.

 ## Features